frareb/devRate/README.md

 3.  functions to plot your empirical datasets and the associated fitted model, and/or to plot development curves from the literature.

+4.  functions to perform simulations from models and temperature time series.

 ## Author’s affiliation

 UMR EGCE (IRD, CNRS, Univ.
 Paris-Saclay), Gif-sur-Yvette, France